-Ownership of the Bonds may result in collateral federal income tax consequences to certain taxpayers, including, without limitation, corporations subject to the alternative minimum tax, corporations subject to the branch profits tax, financial institutions, certain insurance companies, certain S corporations, individual recipients of Social Security or Railroad Retirement benefits and taxpayers who may be deemed to have incurred (or continued) indebtedness to purchase or carry tax-exempt obligations.
-Prospective purchasers of the Bonds should consult their tax advisors as to applicability of any such collateral consequences.
+Ownership of the Series 2019B Bonds may result in collateral federal income tax consequences to certain taxpayers, including, without limitation, corporations subject to the branch profits tax, financial institutions, certain insurance companies, certain S corporations, individual recipients of Social Security or Railroad Retirement benefits and taxpayers who may be deemed to have incurred (or continued) indebtedness to purchase or carry tax-exempt obligations.
+Prospective purchasers of the Series 2019B Bonds should consult their tax advisors as to applicability of any such collateral consequences.

-The issue price for original issue discount (as further discussed below) and market discount purposes (the "OID Issue Price") for each maturity of the Bonds is the price at which a substantial amount of such maturity of the Bonds is first sold to the public (excluding bond houses and brokers and similar persons or organizations acting in the capacity of underwriters, placement agents or wholesalers).
-The OID Issue Price of a maturity of the Bonds may be different from the price set forth, or the price corresponding to the yield set forth, on the inside cover page hereof.
+The issue price for original issue discount (as further discussed below) and market discount purposes (the "OID Issue Price") for each maturity of the Series 2019B Bonds is the price at which a substantial amount of such maturity of the Series 2019B Bonds is first sold to the public (excluding bond houses and brokers and similar persons or organizations acting in the capacity of underwriters, placement agents or wholesalers).
+The OID Issue Price of a maturity of the Series 2019B Bonds may be different from the price set forth, or the price corresponding to the yield set forth, on the inside cover page hereof.

-If the OID Issue Price of a maturity of the Bonds is less than the principal amount payable at maturity, the difference between the OID Issue Price of each such maturity, if any, of the Bonds (the "OID Bonds") and the principal amount payable at maturity is original issue discount.
+If the OID Issue Price of a maturity of the Series 2019B Bonds is less than the principal amount payable at maturity, the difference between the OID Issue Price of each such maturity, if any, of the Series 2019B Bonds (the "OID Series 2019B Bonds") and the principal amount payable at maturity is original issue discount.

-For an investor who purchases an OID Bond in the initial public offering at the OID Issue Price for such maturity and who holds such OID Bond to its stated maturity, subject to the condition that the State complies with the covenants discussed above, (a) the full amount of original issue discount with respect to such OID Bond constitutes interest which is excludable from the gross income of the owner thereof for federal income tax purposes; (b) such owner will not realize taxable capital gain or market discount upon payment of such OID Bond at its stated maturity; (c) such original issue discount is not included as an item of tax preference in computing the alternative minimum tax for individuals and corporations under the Code, but owners of OID Bonds should consult their own tax advisors as to whether such original issue discount is taken into account in computing adjusted current earnings, which is used in determining the alternative minimum tax for certain corporations under the Code, as described above; and (d) the accretion of original issue discount in each year may result in an alternative minimum tax liability for corporations or certain other collateral federal income tax consequences in each year even though a corresponding cash payment may not be received until a later year.
-Based upon the stated position of the Illinois Department of Revenue under Illinois income tax law, accreted original issue discount on such OID Bonds is subject to taxation as it accretes, even though there may not be a corresponding cash payment until a later year.
-Owners of OID Bonds should consult their own tax advisors with respect to the state and local tax consequences of original issue discount on such OID Bonds.
+For an investor who purchases an OID Series 2019B Bond in the initial public offering at the OID Issue Price for such maturity and who holds such OID Series 2019B Bond to its stated maturity, subject to the condition that the State complies with the covenants discussed above, (a) the full amount of original issue discount with respect to such OID Series 2019B Bond constitutes interest which is excludable from the gross income of the owner thereof for federal income tax purposes; (b) such owner will not realize taxable capital gain or market discount upon payment of such OID Series 2019B Bond at its stated maturity; (c) such original issue discount is not included as an item of tax preference in computing the alternative minimum tax for individuals under the Internal Revenue Code of 1986, as amended (the "Code"); and (d) the accretion of original issue discount in each year may result in certain collateral federal income tax consequences in each year even though a corresponding cash payment may not be received until a later year.
+Based upon the stated position of the Illinois Department of Revenue under Illinois income tax law, accreted original issue discount on such OID Series 2019B Bonds is subject to taxation as it accretes, even though there may not be a corresponding cash payment until a later year.
+Owners of OID Series 2019B Bonds should consult their own tax advisors with respect to the state and local tax consequences of original issue discount on such OID Series 2019B Bonds.

-Owners of Bonds who dispose of Bonds prior to the stated maturity (whether by sale, redemption or otherwise), purchase Bonds in the initial public offering, but at a price different from the OID Issue Price or purchase Bonds subsequent to the initial public offering should consult their own tax advisors.
+Owners of Series 2019B Bonds who dispose of Series 2019B Bonds prior to the stated maturity (whether by sale, redemption or otherwise), purchase Series 2019B Bonds in the initial public offering, but at a price different from the OID Issue Price or purchase Series 2019B Bonds subsequent to the initial public offering should consult their own tax advisors.